-Objective Target Reporting and Monitoring Effective site environmental controls Environmental assessment and set-up completed prior to and during works in identified or affected areas which require environmental management protocols Effective environmental controls, monitoring and sampling requirements maintained for the duration of the work scope for environmental compliance Inspection reporting Up-to-date environmental control maps, erosion and sediment control plans and records implemented throughout the works.
-Environmental Zero major environmental incidents Monthly reports performance No breaches of the CEMP, permits, or documents under conditions of approval No breaches of any other environmental approvals relevant to the scope of works Any minor incidents such as minor spillages reported and dealt with quickly and efficiently within appropriate periods Major incidents reported immediately to the Principal's Representative No Class 1 or Class 2 incidents.
-30/60/90 risk reviews are completed each month Monthly reports lead indicators 100% of actions from environmental inspections closed out within the agreed timeframes
+Objective Target Reporting and Monitoring Effective site environmental controls Environmental assessment and set-up completed prior to and during works in identified or affected areas which require environmental management protocols Effective environmental controls, monitoring and sampling requirements maintained for the duration of the work scope for environmental compliance Up-to-date environmental control maps, erosion and sediment control plans and records implemented throughout the works.
+Inspection reporting Environmental performance Zero major environmental incidents No breaches of the CEMP, permits, or documents under conditions of approval No breaches of any other environmental approvals relevant to the scope of works Any minor incidents such as minor spillages reported and dealt with quickly and efficiently within appropriate periods Major incidents reported immediately to the Principal's Representative No Class 1 or Class 2 incidents.
+Monthly reports Environmental lead indicators 100% of actions from environmental inspections closed out within the agreed timeframes Environmental training program implemented Monthly reports

-Objective Target Reporting and Monitoring Environmental training program implemented 100% of personnel participate in four environmental toolbox talks per month Severe environmental risk (SER) program implemented Supply chain inspection audit program implemented.
+Objective Target Reporting and Monitoring 100% of personnel participate in four environmental toolbox talks per month Severe environmental risk (SER) program implemented Supply chain inspection audit program implemented.
 Effective implementation of the environmental system No level, 1 corrective action requests (CARs) Under three level, 2 risks each report Under 10 level, 3 risks each report Closure of CARs within the nominated timeframe Timely release of environmental hold points Statutory reporting and contract reporting completed within the agreed timeframes to the agreed quality.
 Audit report